-When powered on the control panel display briefly shows a four digit number.
+When powered on the control panel display will briefly show a four digit number.
 This number indicates the number of times power has been applied to the bath.
 Also briefly displayed is data which indicates the controller hardware configuration.
 This data is used in some circumstances for diagnostic purposes.

-7.4 Heater
+8.4 Heater